 Good Manufacturing Practice (GMP) is a system for ensuring that products are consistently produced and controlled according to quality standards.

-1. While at the dashboard the user will be required to navigate Module and select GMP Inspections.
+1. While at the dashboard the user will be required to navigate to the Inspection Module and select GMP Inspections.